Skip to Main Content

 Makeup Artists

-Master hair and makeup artists drawing on Japan's centuries-old cosmetic artistry and newest J-beauty fresh ideas.
+Master hair and makeup artists who draw on Japan's centuries-old cosmetic craft and its newest J-beauty ideas.

-Here is how this works in practice.
-A makeup artist designs and applies cosmetic treatments for on-screen talent, ranging from subtle beauty looks to elaborate character transformations and prosthetic effects.
-Japan's makeup tradition is among the world's richest, from the white-face artistry of kabuki theater and geisha culture to the modern J-beauty movement that pioneered sheet masks, cushion foundations, and the glass-skin aesthetic now popular worldwide.
-Japanese makeup artists bring top precision and an eye for subtlety.
+A makeup artist designs and applies cosmetic looks for on-screen talent.
+These range from subtle beauty looks to bold character changes and prosthetic effects.
+Japan's makeup tradition is among the world's richest.
+It runs from the white-face art of kabuki theater and geisha culture to the modern J-beauty movement, which gave us sheet masks, cushion foundations, and the glass-skin look now loved worldwide.
+Japanese makeup artists bring top precision and a fine eye for subtlety.

-Here is the short of it.
-We connect you with makeup artists skilled in Japanese film and television production across Tokyo, Kyoto, Osaka, and Hokkaido.
-Our network has pros who work at Toho Studios and Toei Kyoto Studios, skilled in the elaborate period looks needed for jidaigeki (samurai) dramas as well as modern J-beauty aesthetics, with expertise in Japan's humid summer conditions and the dry cold of Hokkaido winter shoots.
+We connect you with makeup artists skilled in Japanese film and TV across Tokyo, Kyoto, Osaka, and Hokkaido.
+Our network includes pros who work at Toho Studios and Toei Kyoto Studios.
+They handle the rich period looks that jidaigeki (samurai) dramas need, as well as modern J-beauty looks.
+They also know Japan's humid summers and the dry cold of Hokkaido winter shoots.

 ACT 01